 Compost procurement (SB 5717 – Concerning compost products): Sponsored by Senator Derek Standford, this bill requires ordinances and promotes purchase of compost.
 STATUS: First reading, referred to Environment, Energy & Technology on January 10, 2022.

 Environmental Priorities Coalition

 Zero Waste Washington is part of the Environmental Priorities Coalition.
-The Coalition is made up of more than 20 statewide organizations working to safeguard our environment and the health of our communities in the state legislature.
-For the 2019 legislative session, we have four priorities essential for healthy communities and a thriving environment:
+The Coalition is made up of 24 statewide organizations working to safeguard our environment and the health of our communities in the state legislature.
+For the 2022 legislative session, we have four priorities essential for healthy communities and a thriving environment and a partnership agenda:

 - RENEW Recycling (see above)

 - Lorraine Loomis Act for Salmon Recovery.
 A package of habitat legislation as a tribute to Lorraine Loomis (Swinomish Tribe, and Chair of the Northwest Indian Fisheries Commission) longtime champion for the salmon, addressing tree buffers along rivers and streams and shifting to a standard of improving ecological conditions.